 Statistical thinking is one of those things that cannot be taught reliably at home

-or absorbed through immersion in culture and requires specialists and struc- tured rubrics for curricular scaffolding.
-Salespeople, journalists, and many oth- ers use statistical generalizations to bolster a claim.
-Yet only because of specia- lized training can people learn to effectively evaluate such claims.
-When people have no understanding of statistical evaluation, they are at the mercy of the pur- veyor of information to be truthful and infallibly accurate in how the data sum- marized was managed.
+or absorbed through immersion in culture and requires specialists and structured rubrics for curricular scaffolding.
+Salespeople, journalists, and many others use statistical generalizations to bolster a claim.
+Yet only because of specialized training can people learn to effectively evaluate such claims.
+When people have no understanding of statistical evaluation, they are at the mercy of the purveyor of information to be truthful and infallibly accurate in how the data summarized was managed.
 This leads to a public vulnerable to the shenanigans of society’s cleverest manipulators of information.
 In short by, developing skills of statistical evaluation people are freed from much predation and better skilled at directing their own and their community’s lives more pragmatically consistent with shared purpose.

 Statistical thinking requires formal instruction (Wagner, 2021).
-The chal- lenges of utilizing statistical thinking to make informed, life-sustaining judg- ments has recently been highlighted by the deluge of pandemic data (Gottlieb, 2021; Hotez, 2021).
+The challenges of utilizing statistical thinking to make informed, life-sustaining judgments has recently been highlighted by the deluge of pandemic data (Gottlieb, 2021; Hotez, 2021).
 Moreover, unexplained statistical conclusions are too often used as a tool by those who wish to persuade rather than inform (Spiegelhalter, 2019).
 Understanding statistical evaluation is a life skill of critical evaluation (Cairo, 2019).
-This makes statistical understanding an immediate and practical for all engaged in the practice of student-building for responsible, adult deci- sion-making (Wagner, Johnson, Fair, & Fasko, 2018).
+This makes statistical understanding an immediate and practical for all engaged in the practice of student-building for responsible, adult decision-making (Wagner, Johnson, Fair, & Fasko, 2018).

 All students need to make statistical judgements throughout their lives.
 The standard of student need is unambiguously transparent (Cairo, 2019: pp. 18-19).
 There is little opportunity to learn about statistical thinking outside of formal schooling.
-Statistical evaluation can and should be taught to students conti- nuously from first grade onward.
+Statistical evaluation can and should be taught to students continuously from first grade onward.
 Gigerenzer (2014: pp. 260-261) explains how natural, probabilistic reasoning in the earliest elementary grades can accustom students to naturalistic, statistical reasoning later.
 Gigerenzer subsequently ex- plains how, with such learned anticipations in hand, more sophisticated under- standing of risk evaluation and planning can be augmented by formal training in statistical concepts and Bayesian reasoning with each additional year of school- ing (Gigerenzer, 2014: pp. 248-253).
 By natural probabilistic reasoning Gige- renzer means the untutored reasoning people derive from their experience of population samples.
 Statistical thinking exploits and develops reliance on such intuition (Myers, 2002) about patterns in the natural world: when such intui- tions hold up well and, when they do not.

 Many schools throughout the world including programs for the International Baccalaureate include instruction in philosophy.
 Matthew Lipman’s lead in teaching elementary school children philosophy continues to expand (Lipman, 2003).
 Since statistics is a branch of standard philosophy known as inductive logic, making it a part of the fourth “r” by tradition.
 There is no need to sacrifice any current instruction for something requiring new scaffolding.
 Rather, there is only a need to feature statistical elements of inductive logic in education in the basic fourth “r” (Gigerenzer, 2014: p.
 247).
 Moreover, since statistical thinking embraces many fundamental tools of probability (albeit in critically astute fa-